johnjasa/nrel_work_portfolio/README.md

 I've implemented a hybrid-nested optimization strategy that uses a gradient-free genetic algorithm to choose the number of turbines to place in each region, then uses a gradient-based local optimization method to fine-tune the placement of the turbines.
 This results in the highest AEP values reported for this problem yet using a method that can run on a laptop instead of a supercomputer.

-Here is a preliminary result
+Here is a preliminary result showing the initial and final AEP values.

 <p align="center">
   <img src="case_810.png" alt="Optimized layouts for discrete regions" width="500"/>